Osiris-Team/AutoPlug-Client/README.md

 - Follow the [AutoPlug-Client-Development](https://bit.ly/acprogress) and see what we are currently working on.
 - Support and chat over at [Discord](https://discord.com/invite/GGNmtCC)

-## AutoPlug-Client | General
+## AutoPlug-Client | What can it do?
-AutoPlug-Client(AutoPlug.jar) interacts with our online server and performs all main tasks.
+Well quite a bunch of things actually...
+The most outstanding one beeing (probably), an automated way of updating your servers plugins.
+Then there is some more stuff:
+ - automated server software updating
+ - automated, scheduled server restarting
+ - automated, modularized backup creation

 ## AutoPlug-Client | Contribute
-If you never contributed before, read [this](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) article.
+If you have never contributed before, we recommend you to read [this](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) article.
 If you are planing to do big changes, create an issue first, where you explain what you want to do.
+Thank you in advance for every contribution!

 ## AutoPlug-Client | Workflow
 ![Build test](https://github.com/Osiris-Team/AutoPlug-Client/workflows/build/badge.svg)